github/codeql/docs/codeql/codeql-for-visual-studio-code/using-the-codeql-model-editor.rst

 #.
 Define the **Kind** of dataflow for the model.
 #.
 When you have finished modeling, display the main model editor and click **Save all** or **Save** (shown at the bottom right of each expanded list of methods).
 The percentage of methods modeled in the editor is updated.

 The models are stored in your workspace at ``.github/codeql/extensions/<codeql-model-pack>``, where ``<codeql-model-pack>`` is the name of the CodeQL database that you selected.
 That is, the name of the repository, hyphen, the language analyzed by CodeQL.
+For more information, see "`Using CodeQL model packs with code scanning <#using-codeql-model-packs-with-code-scanning>`__".

 The models are stored in a series of YAML data extension files, one for each external API.
 For example: